-Bonney Blue was built by Seaquest Boats in Perth, Western Australia, and outfitted by Geelong Boating Centre.
+Bonney Blue was built in 2006 by Seaquest Boats in Perth, Western Australia, and outfitted by Geelong Boating Centre.
 Bonney Blue is a plate-aluminium Razerline Olympian™ offshore fishing-type vessel powered by fuel-efficient, twin Yamaha F80 four-stroke outboards.
-She has extended-range fuel tanks, a Furuno GP-7000F plotter-sounder for navigation, and carries comprehensive distress equipment, a satellite phone and VHF radio for communication.
+She has extended-range fuel tanks, a Furuno GP-7000F plotter-sounder for navigation and prey finding, and carries comprehensive distress equipment, a satellite phone and VHF radio for communication.

-Bonney Blue is used for a range of research methods including photo-identification, behavioural studies, tagging and biopsy sampling, net sampling of prey species, acoustic monitoring and recording of biodiversity.
-In the past she has also been used for krill hydroacoustic surveys and deployment of oceanographic instruments.
+Bonney Blue has been used for a range of research methods including photo-identification, behavioural studies, tagging and biopsy sampling, net sampling of prey species, acoustic monitoring and recording of biodiversity.
+In the past she was also used for krill hydroacoustic surveys and deployment of oceanographic instruments.
 To meet our research requirements, she has extra-high bow rails for security during tagging or photo-identification.

 Funding support from Santos Ltd and other donors enabled Blue Whale Study to acquire Bonney Blue in early 2007.
 Her rugged construction, excellent sea-handling qualities, weatherproof walk-around wheelhouse and manoeuvrability around whales have suited our research needs to a tee.